Wall Street retreats from records as oil prices leap after Iran launches missile attack on Israel

 NEW YORK (AP) — U.S. stocks are retreating from their records Tuesday as worries worsen about the escalating violence in the Middle East.

-The S&P 500 pulled 1.2% lower, a day after setting an all-time high for the 43rd time this year.
-The Dow Jones Industrial Average was down 259 points, or 0.6%, in afternoon trading after coming off its own record.
-The Nasdaq composite was 2% lower, as of 1:07 p.m.
-Eastern time.
+The S&P 500 pulled 0.7% lower, a day after setting an all-time high for the 43rd time this year.
+The Dow Jones Industrial Average was down 71 points, or 0.2%, in afternoon trading.
+Both indexes hit records the previous day.
+The Nasdaq composite was 1.3% lower, as of 2:12 p.m.
+Eastern time, as drops in Big Tech stocks weighed on the market.

 Oil prices jumped as worries ratcheted higher that worsening tensions in the Middle East could disrupt the flow of crude from the region.
-Israel's military said Tuesday that Iran has fired missiles into the country, and it ordered residents to remain close to bomb shelters as air raid sirens sounded.
+Israel's military said Tuesday that Iran has fired missiles into the country and ordered residents to shelter in place.
 A senior U.S. administration official earlier on Tuesday warned of "severe consequences" should a ballistic missile attack take place.

 The sharp swings halted, at least temporarily, what had been a run to records for U.S. stocks.
 They had been jumping on hopes the U.S. economy can continue to grow despite a slowdown in the job market, as the Federal Reserve cuts interest rates to give it more juice.
 The Fed last month lowered its main interest rate for the first time in more than four years, and it's indicated it will deliver more cuts through next year.